cursosLabra/semWebKGs/README.md

-# Course: Semantics, knowledge graphs and ontologies in practice
+# Training: Semantics, knowledge graphs and ontologies in practice

 Semantic Web and Knowledge graphs course